StarRocks/starrocks/docs/en/administration/management/resource_management/Blacklist.md

 # Blacklist Management

 In some cases, administrators need to disable certain patterns of SQL to avoid SQL from triggering cluster crashes or unexpected high concurrent queries.
+The blacklist is only for Query STMT, INSERT STMT and CTAS STMT.

 StarRocks allows users to add, view, and delete SQL blacklists.